-Trunk injections of a fungicide into an Elm tree (above) is a good way to control Dutch Elm Disease.
+Trunk injections of a fungicide into an Elm tree (see at right) is a good way to control Dutch Elm Disease.
 This can also be used to control Anthracnose in Oaks and Sycamores and Bacterial Leaf Scorch (BLS) in oaks.

 Trunk injections of insecticides provide the quickest take-up by the tree.

 In addition to insecticides and fungicides, we can inject nutrients directly into the xylem of a tree.
 Some trees have an inability to take up micronutrients such as Iron because of incorrect soil pH, compaction, waterlogged soil, etc. This lack of Iron is called Iron Chlorosis and it manifests itself as yellow leaves, leaving the tree unable to photosynthesize properly.
 Direct injection of Iron into the xylem is the quickest and most efficient way of adding this essential nutrient.

 Injecting insecticides into the soil around a tree is a very effective and efficient way to keep a tree protected from insects like the Hemlock Woolly Adelgid (HWA), Emerald Ash Borer (EAB), Bronze Birch Borer, Scale, Aphids and Japanese Beetles.

 Managing some insects requires an annual injection, while others are controlled with just one and done.